 Given the mild Texas winters, it’s still hot enough for pests, weeds, and fungi to attack your plants.
 You should thus weed your garden and lawn on a regular basis, as well as watch for signs of insect infestation or fungal infection.
 Make sure to water regularly as well.

-For more information on effective landscape maintenance in North Texas, visit our website today.
+For more information on effective landscape maintenance in Fort Worth Texas, visit our website today.